xrigueira/xrigueira/README.md

 # Hello people! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px" height="30px">

-My name is Xurxo Rigueira and I'm a Mining and Energy Engineer who likes working on projects for social and environmental good.
+My name is Xurxo Rigueira and I'm a Ph.D. student in Computer Science and a Mining and Energy Engineer who likes working on projects for social and environmental good.

 ## About me